MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 ## Power Apps cmdlets for administrators

-For information on Power Apps cmdlets for admins, go to [Get started with PowerShell for Power Platform Administrators](powershell-getting-started.md)
+For information on Power Apps and Power Automate cmdlets for admins, go to [Get started with PowerShell for Power Platform Administrators](powershell-getting-started.md)

 ## Tips